 There are some legal restrictions on therapeutic confidentiality.
 All therapists have a legal requirement to breach confidentiality to protect individuals at risk of harm.
 If your therapist identifies a need to breach confidentiality, efforts will be made to engage with you through this process.

 Confidentiality Must Be Broken by the Counsellor If:

 A client reports that they are at risk of suicide.
-An ambulance will be called if there is an immediate concern about suicide.
+Medical support will be called if there is an immediate concern about suicide.

 Confidentiality of Other Clients: